 Douglas made his first trip to Wyoming in 1968 as a graduate student at the University of Wyoming.
 That’s when he first learned about the concentration camp at Heart Mountain, which became the topic of his master’s thesis.
 The thesis became a book – Heart Mountain: The History of an American Concentration Camp – and was nominated for the Pulitzer Prize.
 Doug is the retired president and CEO of the Annie E. Casey Foundation, which for more than 20 years he transformed from a philanthropic organization to one of the nation’s most influential and respected large foundations.
 In 2010, President Jimmy Carter commended his leadership, saying that “his service to our most disinvested and disenfranchised populations and to the overall betterment of America’s philanthropic missions has been extraordinary and all too rare.”
 Among many other roles, Doug serves as chair of the CDC Foundation in Atlanta, Georgia; and is a member of the Board of Directors of the Carter Center.
 He is former chair of Living Cities: The National Community Development Initiative and former vice chair of the Board of Trustees of the Foundation Center in New York City.
 Doug is also one of the creative forces behind the new Heart Mountain Institute, which is developing content to spread the word of the incarceration beyond the confines of the former camp site.

 Claudia was born and raised in the Big Horn Basin of Wyoming – just 72 miles from Heart Mountain.
-She is the executive director of the Park County Travel Council and has been doing destination marketing for Cody and Park County Wyoming for more than 30 years.
-Claudia believes the valuable lessons of Heart Mountain must be shared with a worldwide audience and never hesitates to tell the story of the relocation camp, its people and its importance in Wyoming, United States and world history.
-Claudia is one of the co-chairs of Heart Mountain’s new fundraising committee for the planned project dedicated to the work of Norman Mineta and Alan Simpson.
+She recently retired as executive director of the Park County Travel Council and has been doing destination marketing for Cody and Park County Wyoming for more than 35 years.
+Claudia believes the valuable lessons of Heart Mountain must be shared with a global audience and never hesitates to tell the story of the confinement site and its people & importance in Wyoming, American, and world history.
+Claudia serves on the Board of Directors as one of the co-chairs of the Mineta-Simpson Institute, dedicated to the work of Norman Mineta and Alan Simpson.

 Kris grew up in Los Angeles, and currently lives in Falmouth, Massachusetts.
 Her father, Katsuhiro Horiuchi, and his family were incarcerated at Heart Mountain.
 She is a founding principal of Horiuchi Solien Inc, an award-winning landscape architecture practice that designed the 9/11 Memorial Park at Boston Logan Airport.
 She has been recognized as a Fellow of the American Society of Landscape Architects for her distinguished contributions to the profession.
 Kris holds a Bachelor of Arts from Amherst College, a Master of Forest Science from Yale University, and a Master of Landscape Architecture from the Harvard Graduate School of Design.
 Kris joined the board after a family reunion at the opening of the Interpretive Center in 2011.
 Since then, she and her parents have returned to the annual pilgrimages, and both her children have volunteered at the Interpretive Center.“Heart Mountain has connected all of us as we honor our family’s history, their personal hardship and their extraordinary perseverance to rebuild their lives after the war,” she said.
 Kris’ work on the Facilities Committee focuses on preserving and interpreting the original camp property.
 “The Heart Mountain Interpretive Center — and the stories that we tell — shine a light on a dark chapter of American history and the unjust mass incarceration of Japanese Americans.
 Our stewardship here, combined with our broader efforts to protect civil liberties everywhere, ensure that the lessons of Heart Mountain remain relevant and endure.”